 The reason for this identification?
 The 20% deduction you calculate looks at trades or businesses individually.

-Example: You own four businesses: a pet food factory, a trucking company, a consulting firm and online retail store.
-Probably in this case, you make four separate Section 199A calculations for the four separate businesses.
+Example: You own two businesses: a pet food factory and a consulting firm.
+Probably in this case, you make two separate Section 199A calculations for the two separate businesses.

 Why the Internal Revenue Service Even Cares

 The IRS makes business owners “break down” operations into individual trades or businesses for two reasons.

 First, specified service trades or businesses (hereafter SSTBs) lose part or all of the Section 199A deduction if the owner’s taxable income gets high enough.